alberto-azevedo/frontend-nanodegree-mobile-portfolio/README.md

 3. changePizzaSizes is avoiding access of style properties in loop.

 4. updatePositions changed main loop to avoid recalculation of phase.
 Using leftsArray, initialized on DOMContentLoaded.
 Removed all access to style properties, changed for variables ou constants.
 Using translateX.

+5. Changed number of pizzas as a function of screen height as hinted by reviewer.
+(Tks again)

+6. Using pizzeria image half of original size for fast image download.

 ### Optimization Tips and Tricks
 * [Optimizing Performance](https://developers.google.com/web/fundamentals/performance/ "web performance")